How to Select a Vendor Risk Assessment Questionnaire

 2. Information can be collected and shared amongst industry stakeholders to help determine which domains are the riskiest and need attention.

-3. Regulatory and compliance mandates are typically already mapped to questions and available to share with internal departments.
+3. Regulatory and compliance mandates are typically mapped to questions and available to share with internal departments.

 Cons: